 Blending new and old is always a daunting proposition—and the challenge looms especially large when you're talking about putting a new addition on a historic house.
 Annexing additional living space is a time-honored building tradition; the trick to doing it well lies in studying and matching original details as closely as possible.

-These three home tours feature seamlessly blended additions that address a variety of needs, from adding wheelchair accessibility to accommodating a growing family.
+These two home tours feature seamlessly blended additions that address a variety of needs, from adding wheelchair accessibility to accommodating a growing family.